apache/systemds/native-backend.md

 # User Guide

-By default, SystemML implements all its matrix operations in Java.
+By default, SystemDS implements all its matrix operations in Java.
 This simplifies deployment especially in a distributed environment.

-In some cases (such as deep learning), the user might want to use native BLAS rather than SystemML's internal Java library for performing single-node operations such matrix multiplication, convolution, etc.
+In some cases (such as deep learning), the user might want to use native BLAS rather than SystemDS's internal Java library for performing single-node operations such matrix multiplication, convolution, etc.

-To allow SystemML to use native BLAS rather than internal Java library, please set the configuration property `sysml.native.blas` to `auto`.
+To allow SystemDS to use native BLAS rather than internal Java library, please set the configuration property `sysml.native.blas` to `auto`.
 Other possible options are: `mkl`, `openblas` and `none`.
 The first two options will only attempt to use the respective BLAS libraries.

-By default, SystemML will first attempt to use Intel MKL (if installed) and then OpenBLAS (if installed).
+By default, SystemDS will first attempt to use Intel MKL (if installed) and then OpenBLAS (if installed).
-If both Intel MKL and OpenBLAS are not available, SystemML falls back to its internal Java library.
+If both Intel MKL and OpenBLAS are not available, SystemDS falls back to its internal Java library.

-The current version of SystemML only supports BLAS on **Linux** machines.
+The current version of SystemDS only supports BLAS on **Linux** machines.

 ## Step 1: Install BLAS